 A few quick tips

-- Unless you have a tank full of other non-photosynthetic corals, you will want to target-feed your sun corals, which essentially means using a turkey baster or Julian’s thing to direct an underwater puff of food at the open feeding polyps.
+- Unless you have a tank full of other non-photosynthetic corals, you will want to target-feed your sun corals, which essentially means using a turkey baster, Sea Squirt or Julian’s thing to direct an underwater puff of food at the open feeding polyps.

-- This brings up another important point–many people report that sun corals’ preferred time to eat is after lights out.
+- This brings up another important point–many people report that this coral’s preferred time to eat is after lights out.
 Over time, you can coax them out earlier, but warned that the sun coral may extend your bedtime (depending on when you have lights out.

-- You could feed your sun polyp coral small amounts of food as often as you like, but if you’re looking for a recommendation–start with feeding them 2-3 times a week.
-Assess whether they are happy and growing with that frequency.
+- You could feed them small amounts of food as often as you like, but if you’re looking for a recommendation–start with feeding them 3-4 times a week.
+Assess whether they are happy and growing with that frequency

 If you have the time and are willing to devote it to feeding your corals, you could increase the frequency up to ~ daily, but this is not a requirement.